These Mini Chicken Pot Pies with Pie Crust are the perfect way to serve individual, comforting meals that everyone in the family will love.

 - Once liquids are boiling, toss in chicken, then mixed vegetables.
 Let simmer for 5-10 minutes.

-- Check to see if filling needs additional seasonings.
+- Check to see if the filling needs additional seasonings.
 Add according to taste.

-- Prepare pie crusts and turn on machine.
+- Prepare pie crusts and turn on the machine.
 Once heated, spray lightly with cooking spray.

-- Place crust bottom into maker and scoop ⅓ c. filling into each pie.
-Place top crust on each pie.
+- Place the crust bottom into the maker and scoop ⅓ cup of filling into each pie.
+Place the top crust on each pie.

 - Cook for 8-10 minutes until golden brown.